top of page

 Welcome to Ancient Arts Girls Group.

-A weekly homeschool drop off program for girls ages 11-14 in southern New Hampshire, rooted in the cycles of nature.
+A weekly drop off program for teen and preteen homeschoolers in southern New Hampshire, rooted in the grounding practice of working with our hands.

 Our Mission